M2Team/NanaZip/ReadMe.md

 If you'd like me to add features or improvements ahead of time, please use [paid services](https://github.com/MouriNaruto/MouriNaruto/blob/main/PaidServices.md).

-Note: Only GitHub, Microsoft Store, My Digital Life Forums, SourceForge, and Windows App Community have hosted NanaZip official project pages.
+Besides NanaZip.org, NanaZip's official project pages are only hosted on GitHub, Microsoft Store, My Digital Life Forums, SourceForge, and Windows App Community.

 Kenji Mouri